-The following are examples of common Land Use Code violations the Land Use Department receive complaints about.
+The following are examples of common Land Use Code violations the Community Planning & Permitting Department receives complaints about.
 Please reference the Boulder County Land Use Code for the full text regarding these violations.

 Accessory dwellings are only allowed in limited circumstances.
 Please reference Article 4-516 (D) of the Boulder County Land Use Code.